-I'm a fine art wedding, portrait, and birth photographer that has a love affair with film.
-Yes... film. you thought it was dead? well... guess again. i shoot medium format film (and sometimes digital), but you can check out what's in my photography bag here
+I'm a fine art wedding, portrait, and birth photographer that has a love affair with film. i shoot medium format film (and sometimes digital), but you can check out what's in my photography bag here

-i love the process, i love the film grain, i love developing my own prints. i'm a purist, a fine art major from the University of Wisconsin, and i like to treat my weddings and portrait sessions not like the run of the mill photographer, but like it's an assignment for a gallery space. i value physical prints over pixels, and want my own children to be able to riffle through boxes of prints instead of locating folders on harddrives when they want to reminisce about their childhood. we appreciate handmade albums for weddings and family heirlooms, and giclée prints for the walls.
+i love the process, i love the film grain, i love developing my own prints. i'm a purist, a fine art major from the University of Wisconsin, and i like to treat my weddings and portrait sessions not like the run of the mill photographer, but like it's an assignment for a gallery space. i value physical prints over pixels, and want my own children to be able to riffle through boxes of prints instead of locating folders on hard drives when they want to reminisce about their childhood. we appreciate handmade albums for weddings and family heirlooms, and giclée prints and silver gelatin prints for the walls.

-We love traveling all over the country (and often the world) to photograph amazing events and milestones... it fuels my soul to see people fall in love with each other, their babies, their lives.
+We love traveling all over the world to photograph amazing events and milestones... it fuels my soul to see people fall in love with each other, their babies, their lives.
 You can also read more about what i do and contact me at my main photography website at www.lexiafrank.com

 This November i had the incredible (!) opportunity to photograph Shaun and April where they live in Cairo, Egypt.
 They are planning their wedding (which will be here in the states) while living and working there, so it only made sense to do their engagement session in one of the most amazing places on earth.